ifxdb/PythonIfxDB/README.md

 ### Licensed under the Apache License, Version 2.0

 ## PythonIfxDB
-Informix Python Driver is a high performing data access interface for Python applications.
-This module has implementation of Python Database API Specification v2.0 for Informix Dynamic Server and also advanced features as extension.
+Informix native Python driver is a high performing data access interface suitable for highly scalable enterprise or IoT solutions working with Informix database.
+The **Advanced native extension module** is the heart of Informix native Python driver which is completely written in **C language** for better efficiency and performance.
+The **Python Database API Specification v2.0 API** has been created on top of this native layer with python code by focusing on better application compatibility.

+The driver has been well tested across all major platforms such as **ARM**, **Linux**, and **Windows**; and it has been certified to work with **Raspberry Pi too**.

+The development activities of the driver are powered by passion, dedication and independent thinking.
+You may send pull request, together we grow as an open community; relevant discussion and queries are answered by community through stackoverflow. http://stackoverflow.com/questions/tagged/informix

-#### ifx_db
+#### ifx_db (Advanced native extension module)
 This set of API contains advanced features defined by Informix.
 This database extension module is written in C language for better efficiency and performance while maintaining cross platform support.
-We will be getting to **pip install** soon, for the time being you may download prebuilt native driver binary from prebuilt folder.
+FYI: Soon we will be getting to **pip install**, for the time being you may download prebuilt native driver binary from prebuilt folder.
 These binaries may not be built with latest source code on the repository.
 * [prebuilt](https://github.com/ifxdb/PythonIfxDB/tree/master/prebuilt)

 #### ifx_pydb (coming soon)